 Dedicated keypads and game boards that require a special driver are not HID compliant.
 Some of them may work once their driver is installed (for example Logitech G13).
 When you plug-in non HID keyboard it will not do anything at all before you install drivers.
 These devices are not really keyboards even if they may look like one but are called keypads.
 They do not have normal letters printed on them, rather just a generic pad numbers (or G1, G2.. as in logitech case)

-If it doesn’t have normal letters it isn’t really a keyboard, it is a USB device with keyboard-like keys and it needs a driver!
+If it doesn’t have normal letters it isn’t really a keyboard, it is a “keyboard shaped USB object” and it needs a driver!

 Some of those keypads will install a virtual keyboard driver and that may make them work as a HID device.
 If these keys are mapped to keyboard keys, MultiKeyboard macro will see them as well.In any case, these non standard keypad devices will come with their own macro software.
 If the manufacturer doesn't make the drivers anymore then you are likely out of luck.
 (That’s why HID keyboards with MultiKeyboard Macros are better choice)

-These keyboard shaped USB objects may or may not work - depending on their drivers.
+These KsUSBOs (“keyboard shaped USB objects”) may or may not work - depending on their drivers (and the weather)